Most Comprehensive Collection of Men’s Haircuts & Hairstyles Right Now!

 Hi-Top Fade Haircut

-The high-top fade haircut has reached peak popularity in the early 1990s, re-trending now in 2021, and is a hairstyle expected to reach new heights in 2022.
+The high-top fade haircut has reached peak popularity in the early 1990s fashion, re-trending in 2021, and expected to reach new heights in 2022.

 The cut has come a long way from Kid of Kid’ n Play’s unforgettable look, and regardless of the way you wear it, the hi-top fade remains a very cool haircut for men.